Mountain View’s Demographics

 Housing Element Policies

-The Housing Element of Mountain View’s General Plan includes a series of policies to encourage affordable housing development, including:
+The Housing Element of Mountain View’s General Plan includes policies to encourage affordable housing development, including:

 - City initiation of partnerships and continuing to work with developers for the development of affordable housing, especially housing affordable to extremely low-income households.